 “In our study, we didn’t make projections but with the aid of these new data we can improve model projections for this part of Antarctica.”

-Read CryoSat Discovers Antarctica’s Biggest Glacier’s Ice Loss Pattern Is Evolving for more on this topic.
+Read CryoSat Finds Antarctica’s Biggest Glacier’s Ice Loss Pattern Is Evolving for more on this topic.

 Reference: “Complex evolving patterns of mass loss from Antarctica’s largest glacier” by Jonathan L. Bamber and Geoffrey J. Dawson, 27 January 2020, Nature Geoscience.